 - The European Union Agency for the Space Programme (EUSPA) was launched on May 12, 2021.
 It embraces the scope of the former European GNSS Agency (GSA), which was especially responsible for Galileo and EGNOS operations and service provision (EGNOS is a Satellite-Based Augmentation System (SBAS) used to improve performance for GNSS services).
 EUSPA also endorses additional responsibilities such as Security Accreditation by the Security Accreditation Board (SAB) for all the components of the Space Programme, and the possibility to carry out the market development and users' coordination potentially for all the components of the Space Programme; - The European Defence Agency (EDA) is an intergovernmental agency.
 It falls under the authority of the Council of the EU, to which it reports and from which it receives guidelines.
 The EDA supports EU member states in space-based military operations, and ensures a secured access to satellite telecommunications and navigation; - The European Union Satellite Centre (SatCen) is an agency from the EU supporting the decision making and actions of the EU in the field of Common Foreign and Security Policy.
 It provides the EU with products and services such as satellite imagery, resulting from the exploitation of relevant space assets and data; - The European Telecommunications Satellite Organization (EUTELSAT IGO) is an intergovernmental organization with currently 49 member states.
 Its mission is to maintain the rights to use radio frequencies and orbital locations which were assigned collectively to its member states by the International Telecommunication Union (ITU) and to oversee the operations of Eutelsat S.A. so as to ensure that the company complies with the EUTELSAT Amended Convention; - The European Organization for the Exploitation of Meteorological Satellites (EUMETSAT) is an intergovernmental organization with currently 30 member states.
-EUMETSAT's primary goal is
+EUMETSAT's primary goal is to establish, maintain and exploit European systems of operational meteorological satellites.
+The organization is responsible for providing satellite data, images and products related to weather and climate; - The European Space Policy Institute (ESPI) is an independent institute created following an initiative of ESA.
+Through various services, publications and events, ESPI provides recommendations, policy options and forward vision as to how Europe's engagement in space can bring maximum benefit to society;

-9 https://download.esa.int/docs/ESA_Agenda_2025_final.pdf
+11 https://download.esa.int/docs/ESA_Agenda_2025_final.pdf